 In the early 1800s, the area was a rural community scattered with farms.
 Sawmills opened in the 1870s, attracting workers and community businesses.
 In 1900, an electric trolley started running along what is now the Byron linear park and pathway, providing easy access to downtown.
 The community went through several transitions and in the 2000s, a significant gentrification was sparked in part by the arrival of the popular Canadian store Mountain Equipment Co-op (MEC).
 Other retailers, pubs and coffee shops followed suit, turning Westboro into one of the city’s trendiest neighbourhoods.

 A variety of attractive shops line Westboro’s walkable main street, Richmond Road.
-Active folks search for the latest gear at MEC, Bushtukah, Running Room and Lululemon Athletica.
+Active folks search for the latest gear at MEC, Bushtukah, Westend Kids and Lululemon Athletica.

-Fashion and accessories can be found throughout the neighbourhood – drop in to world-renown Roots; get an Ottawa-shaped necklace at Magpie Jewellery; shop ladies’ fashion at Tallow, Vanilla Boutique and Manhattan West; and find consigned fashion at Rikochet Resale.
+Fashion and accessories can be found throughout the neighbourhood – drop in to world-renown Roots; get an Ottawa-shaped necklace at Magpie Jewellery; shop ladies’ fashion at Tallow, Fashion United and Manhattan West; and find consigned fashion at Rikochet Resale.

 Improve your health and home life by exploring natural wellness products at Saje, by scoring some cooking paraphernalia at Kitchenalia and by choosing beautiful Canadian art at Wall Space Gallery.

 Dining and drinking

 From food trucks to upscale restaurants, you won’t go hungry in Westboro.

 Try the funky Bite This “cook shack”; go for gourmet burgers at The Works; order a specialty thin crust pizza at Fiazza Fresh Fired; get fresh rolls at MHK Sushi; say oui to The Savoy Brasserie; visit Gezellig for refined global food; and up your vegetarian game at Pure Kitchen.

-For sweet treats, bite into richness at the Cupcake Lounge; get fresh macarons at Quelque Chose Patisserie; cool off with homemade gelato at Pietro’s Corner; and indulge in French delights at Chez François – Plaisirs de Provence or Mamie Clafoutis.
+For sweet treats, bite into richness at the Cupcake Lounge; get fresh macarons and crêpes at Quelque Chose Patisserie; cool off with homemade gelato at Wedel’s Touch of Europe; and indulge in French delights at Chez François – Plaisirs de Provence or Mamie Clafoutis.